cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 ## Interact with the CLI

 Time to see if it is possible to reject a game.

-First, is it possible to reject the current game from the command-line?
+First, is it possible to reject the current game from the command line?

 ```sh
 $ checkersd tx checkers --help
 ```

-Which prints:
+Prints:

 ```
 ...